File a Consumer Complaint

 - Attach copies of documents related to the transaction described in the complaint, including any contracts, invoices or receipts.
 Please do not send originals.

-- Once you have all this together, mail it to us at the address at the top of the form.
+- Once you have all this together, mail it to us at the address at the top of the form or email it to us at firstname.lastname@example.org.
 You can also drop it off at our offices in Anchorage, Fairbanks, or Juneau.

 - You will receive a confirmation that we received your complaint.